logicog/firmata_mod/README.md

 $ echo 0 > gpio677/value
 ```

+Be aware that pin 13 (which is typically the on-board LED) may be assigned to SPI
+when running ConfigurableFirmata.
+That means that with the spi-firmata
+module loaded setting that pin via gpio will not work.

 # I2C-support
 If you want to work with I2C devices, you need to make sure i2c is
 accessible through userspace.
 Verify that the "i2c-tools" package is